bfops/orchestrate/README.markdown

 # Running

-After a successful build, the game can be run from
+After a successful build, the application can be run from

-    dist/build/Growth/Growth
+    dist/build/Soundflow/Soundflow

 Keys are configurable in `src/Config.hs`

-## Mixing

-Objects mix with one another as shown in `Game/Object.hs`.
-The order in which a tile mixes with its neighbours is up, left, right, down.

-## Updating

-Updating is done incrementally whenever the update key (configurable) is held.
-I don't want to explain all the intricacies of _how_ the objects update.
-For that, look at the Object Behaviours at the bottom of Game.Object.

 # Documentation